Baker's cyst: Treatment

 Baker's cysts usually require no treatment unless they are symptomatic.
 It is very rare that the symptoms are actually coming from the cyst.
 In most cases, there is another disorder in the knee (arthritis, meniscal (cartilage) tear, etc.) that is causing the problem.
 Initial treatment should be directed at correcting the source of the increased fluid production.
 Often rest and leg elevation are all that is needed.
 If necessary, the cyst can be aspirated to reduce its size, then injected with a corticosteroid to reduce inflammation.
 Surgical excision is reserved for cysts that cause a great amount of discomfort to the patient.
 A ruptured cyst is treated with rest, leg elevation, and injection of a corticosteroid into the knee.

 Exercise

 Many activities can put strain on the knee, and cause pain in the case of Baker's cyst.
-Avoiding activities such as squatting, kneeling, heavy lifting, climbing, and even running can help prevent pain.
+Avoiding activities such as squatting, kneeling, heavy lifting, climbing, and running can help prevent pain.
 Despite this, some exercises can help relieve pain, and a physiotherapist may instruct on hamstring stretching to reduce pressure on the Baker's Cyst, and strengthening exercises for the quadriceps and/or the patellar ligament.